 2. Ceramic Edge Blades are composed of high-grade ceramic which makes the blades sharper for a lot longer than other different composed materials blades.
 The ceramic traits also help to make the blades remain cooler during the cutting process, thus more comfortable for the dog.

-3. Show Edge Blades are used mostly for show dogs as the blades are designed to create the smoothest finish possible on dog’s coat without leaving any trace from the blade in the dog’s hair.
+3. Show Edge Blades are used mostly for show dogs as the blades are designed to create the smoothest finish possible on the dog’s coat without leaving any trace from the blade in the dog’s hair.

 Interchangeable and Proprietary Blades